bsc-mem/UEPREDICT/README.md

 The project is structured as follows:

  - The folder [ue_predict](ue\_predict) is a module containing the necessary files and methods for training and evaluation.
- - The scripts [train_test.py](train\_test.py) and [evaluation.py](evaluation.py) provide a way of executing the aforementioned files by allowing to configure specific parameters, such as the length of the prediction window or the prediction frequency.
+ - The scripts [train_test.py](train\_test.py) and [evaluation.py](evaluation.py) provide a way of executing the 'ue_predict' module by allowing the configuration of specific parameters, such as the length of the prediction window or the prediction frequency.
  - The folder [data](data) contains the files needed for training and evaluation.
  - The folder [synthetic_ues](synthetic_ues) contains a synthetic log file of UEs based on the production MareNostrum 3 error logs.
 We provide this log file in order to enable future studies to quantify the real-world impact of DRAM uncorrected errors and any proposed resiliency techniques.